snu-cdrc/gencube/README.md

 python -m gencube seqmeta --bioproject PRJNA838583 python -m gencube seqmeta --accession SRP375422

-# Search using custom queries
+# Search using custom query
 python -m gencube seqmeta '(((human[Organism]) AND ("chip"[Strategy] OR "chip seq"[Strategy])) AND ((liver OR lung) AND (cancer OR tumor)))'

 # Output the number of search results for each option and keyword